WestsideMS/WestsideMS.github.io/_posts/projects/2018-11-30-Imitation.markdown

 ### Overview
 This is an ongoing project in order to address the recursive feasibility and stability of the MPC problem while parking maneuver.

+### GOAL
+- Considering the recursive feasibility and stability of the MPC problem while parking maneuver

 ### Algorithms and Results
 <div class="row projects-display">
 	<div class="seven columns">